gooy/js-deco/readme.md

     karma start
     ```

-    Or by running the fulp task
+    Or by running the gulp task

     ```shell
     gulp test